 - Developing a research question from the identified problem or challenge.

-- Using relevant literature to inform your study.
+- Using relevant and diverse literature to inform your study.

 - Designing a specific project and choosing an appropriate methodology.

 - Obtaining Research Ethics Board (REB) Approval for your research

 - Finding support or funding to provide you time and space to conduct the research.

 - Considering a networking and dissemination strategy to share your research and invite discussion from colleagues.

 Your own research experience may predispose you to follow a deductive or quantitative approach to test a current approach to the problem.
 Alternatively, you may wish to take a more exploratory, inductive approach using qualitative methods to illuminate new thinking about a teaching/learning problem.
 It is really up to you what approach you take.